peetersc/CMPM163Labs/README.md

 ![](lab6/part1.png)

 Light Definitions:

-   - point:
-        - simulates rays shining out from one infinitely small point in space.

     - spot:
         - a lamp projecting a narrow, intense beam of light directly on to a place or person, especially a performer on stage.